WonbinKweon/WonbinKweon.github.io/_pages/about.md

   - /about.html
 ---
 Hello!
 I am a postdoctoral researcher at the University of Illinois Urbana-Champaign (UIUC).\\
-I received my Ph.D. from POSTECH, advised by Prof. Hwanjo Yu,\\
-and subsequently worked as a postdoctoral researcher at POSTECH Institute of Artificial Intelligence.\\
+I received my Ph.D. from POSTECH, advised by Prof. Hwanjo Yu, and subsequently worked as a postdoctoral researcher at POSTECH Institute of Artificial Intelligence.\\
 My research interests include Information Retrieval, Large Language Models, and Trustworthy AI.

 Experience
 ------
 - **University of Illinois at Urbana-Champaign (UIUC)**, United States\\
-Postdoctoral Researcher, Siebel School of Computing, 2025.04 - Present \\
+Postdoctoral Researcher, Siebel School of Computing and Data Science, 2025.04 - Present \\
 Advisor: <a href="https://hanj.cs.illinois.edu/" target="_blank" style="text-decoration:none;">Prof. Jiawei Han</a>
 - **Pohang University of Science and Technology (POSTECH)**, South Korea\\
 Postdoctoral Researcher, Institute of Artificial Intelligence, 2024.03 - 2025.03 \\